 Painting Wood Furniture White & Step Three

 You may be unsure as to which white furniture paint to use for your painted furniture project.
 There are so many different types and brands of paint out there.
-For this project, I’m creating a custom mixed white paint using both White Linen and Alabaster by Kristi Kuehl Pure Home Paint.
-White Linen is an off-white, and alabaster is a stark pure white.
+For this project, I’m creating a custom mixed white paint using both an off-white, and a stark pure white.
+You can get great furniture paint online HERE.
 When you paint furniture white, even with a primer you will still need a minimum of two coats of white paint.
 There is less pigment in white furniture paint making it sometimes seem as if it’s see through.
 Don’t get discouraged, with primer and two coats of paint your piece will start to look beautiful.
 This is with two coats of the custom mixed white furniture paint on the cabinet.

 Step Four in Creating a White Painted Finish